This post contains affiliate links for your convenience

 In one study, researchers found that problem behavior decreased in children and adolescents who exercised regularly.
 The researchers suggest that exercise sends messages to the brain that help regulate behavior, reduce depression and increase focus and attention.
 Although the researchers were uncertain about whether exercise could benefit children with mild behavioral problems (the study was undertaken among children with severe behavioral problems) it won’t hurt your child!

 The good news is that even simple exercises that your child enjoys (for example jumping on the trampoline for 10 minutes) can be a great way to exercise.

 While it is still difficult to say how much screen time is too much, an increasing number of studies has found that too much screen time can have an impact on your child’s behavior.
 It can increase aggression and concentration problems and can also make your child ignore other important areas of life.

 There is a simple way to know if your child is spending too much time on screens – if that is all he seems to do, then it’s too much.

 Children behave in specific ways depending on their age.
 Tantrums are common among three-year-olds, two-year-olds have no problem playing alone but do not like sharing their toys, and the concentration span of children varies depending on their age.

 Do not expect your child to behave in a certain way or to achieve certain things just because “other kids his age can”.
 Childhood is not a race.
 That said, if you are worried about your child’s development, please get help from a specialist.
 The majority of developmental issues are easier to deal with when they are diagnosed early.

 The key takeaway for dealing with your child’s behavior

 If you child is behaving inappropriately, be observant.
-Keep a diary and note down the events preceding that behavior and, most importantly, be willing to do whatever it takes to help him replace negative behavior traits with positive ones.
+Keep a diary and note down the events preceding that behavior and, more importantly, identify your own “discipline toolbox” to help you deal more calmy with difficult behavior.